bkacsmar/bkacsmar.github.io/_pages/teaching.md

 ---

 <h2>Current Courses</h2>
-Cryptography for Digital Privacy in Fall term 2024, University of Alberta
+Cryptography for Digital Privacy in Fall term 2024, University of Alberta. (<a href="https://bkacsmar.github.io//files/Referencefor496a1.pdf">Course Description</a>)

 Machine Learning and Practical Privacy in Fall term 2024, University of Alberta